A Mini Tour of Turkey

 September saw us set off for a two week tour of Turkey, a new destination for me, and one I knew little about.
 The more research I did the more I realised how much there is to this fascinating country.
 We had just two weeks and wanted to combine sightseeing, relaxation and city exploration all the while photographing and eating our way around the country.
 Two weeks gave us time to just scratch the surface.
 Here’s the itinerary for our tour of Turkey.

 After flying into Istanbul we took a flight to Kayseri in the centre of the country.
 We then transferred to Goreme in a region called Cappadocia in central Anatolia and stayed three nights here, the first in a ‘Fairy Chimney’ in the most charming boutique cave hotel in Goreme.
-We explored the underground cave town of Derinkuyu, hiked through some incredible volcanic rock formations, had the most perfect breakfast of my life and took a dawn hot air balloon flight with around 80 other balloons – a memory I’ll always treasure.
+We explored the underground cave town of Derinkuyu, hiked through some incredible volcanic rock formations, had the most perfect breakfast of my life and took a dawn hot air balloon flight with around 80 other balloons.
+A memory I’ll always treasure.

 Nearby is the archaeological town of Hierapolis with amphitheatre, necropolis, monumental gates and ancient ruins.
-We had just one night in Pamukkale, in a lovely little family run hotel, in a room that looked like a set from a 70s porn film.
-(Not that I would know….)
+We had one night in Pamukkale in a lovely little family run hotel.
+Our room that looked like a set from a 70s porn film – not that I would know!
 The gigantic four-poster bed swathed in burgundy sequinned drapes and bedspread needs to be seen to be believed!

 From Pamukkale we travelled down to the coast to Bodrum – another bus journey but this time only 4.5 hours and in daylight which meant we could take in some of Turkey’s scenery en-route.
 We had five nights in Bodrum and a chance to kick back and relax.
 We spent our time wandering the town searching out little bars and cafes, a day on a boat and a day in the hospital.
 Best laid plans…